SXV357/x86-64-HashTable/README.md

 # x86-64-HashTable

+## Acknowledgments
+This project was inspired by a CS250 course project at Purdue University.
+While it uses some boilerplate code from the original course materials, it has been significantly extended with additional features, optimizations, and testing infrastructure.
+Original course materials and inspiration courtesy of Professor Gustavo Rodriguez-Rivera.

 ## About The Project & Core Functionalities
 This project involves an implementation of a hash table in x86-64 Assembly that uses chaining to handle collisions.
 The implementation involves all the core functionalities that any typical hash table has such as:
 - Initialization